-In this video, you will start using the Scribble Effect in...
+In this video, you will learn how to use the Pucker and Bloat Effects in...

 Welcome to Basics of GameObject Creation in Unity!
 In this tutorial, we'll be learning: